KatBCN/estructures_Dataframe/README.md

 Summarize the columns of interest statistically
 Find how many missing data are per column
 Create new columns (average flight speed, whether late or not ...)
-Table of airlines with the most accumulated arrears What are the longest flights?
-And the most backward?
+Table of airlines with the most accumulated delays What are the longest flights?
+And the most delayed?
 Etc.

 - Exercises 3